keystone-engine/keypatch/README.md

 <img src="screenshots/keypatch_patcher.png" height="460" />
 </p>

-- To fill a range of code with an instruction, select the range, then either press hotkey `CTRL+ALT+K`, or choose menu `Edit | Keypatch | Fill range`.
+- To fill a range of code with an instruction, select the range, then either press hotkey `CTRL+ALT+K`, or choose menu `Edit | Keypatch | Fill Range`.
     - In the `Assembly` box, you can either enter assembly code, or raw hexcode.
 Some examples of acceptable raw hexcode are `90`, `aa bb`, `0xAA, 0xBB`.
 <p align="center">
 <img src="screenshots/keypatch_fillrange.png" height="460" />